 Valley Springs' elementary classrooms were built in several phases from 1959 to 1986.
 There are 21 elementary classrooms in grades K-4, plus many special classes such as art, computer, gifted and talented, guidance classes, library, music, physical education, resource and speech and language pathologist.

-The present administration building was built in 1964.
+An administration building was built in 1964.
 At that time, it housed business education and the superintendent's office.
-Currently, the superintendent, three secretaries, and the Parent Center are housed in this area.
+Currently, it has a classroom, conference room and nurse's office.

 In 1992 a Vocational-Fine Arts building was constructed for high school.
 It contains the Agricultural Department, which is the second oldest in the state.
 This department consists of a five-acre farm with hay shed, a 30'x84' greenhouse, an arc welding area with a portable welding trailer, a power tools area, and a stock trailer.
 Also included is the Family and Consumer Science Department which contains four fully-equipped kitchens, sixteen sewing machines, three Serger sewing machines, one decorative embroider machine, and a Food Science Lab.
 The Business Department contains up-to-date technology with programs that teach keyboarding, desktop publishing, word processing and computer technology.
 The high school Music Department room has been acoustically designed with several sound proof individual practice rooms.
 Students begin band as early as fifth grade, which includes beginning , junior high and high school band.
 Finally, the Jr. and Sr. High Art Departments are located here as well.
 The art teacher and students have completed several community service projects such as painting murals at Boone County Special Services and Valley Springs City Hall.

 In the spring of 2000, Valley Springs School purchased three acres of land adjacent to the school.
 The former church building was converted to a preschool and the former parsonage houses the Valley Springs Alternative School.